xuerongNanopay/blockchain_rust/README.md

   - TXOutput: sepcify the amount move into associated address.
 Would comsume by future TXInput
   - Signiture: What should incluld in the signiture.
     -

+Thinks:
+  - Why do we need to hash the public key?